anonymous7483/fire-event-detection-dataset/README.md

 # Training model
 This does not guarantee the exact same results as in the paper, but they should be close.

-## Download and prepare data
+## Download and prepare data (optional)
+The training dataset can be reproduced by downloading the original sound recordings and extracting the segments using the provided script.
+If you downloaded the prepared dataset already this step can be skipped.
 The data can be downloaded from the following Dropbox link:

     wget https://www.dropbox.com/s/7tkeh7wwuofe9zl/data.zip
     unzip data.zip